17-Year-Old Bryan Sanon Among More Than A Dozen Shot During Violent Weekend In NYC: 'He Was Just A Baby'

 NEW YORK (CBSNewYork) — It was a bloody weekend in New York City as gun violence erupted on the streets.

-Police responded to more than a dozen shootings, including the murder of a 17-year-old boy in Canarsie, Brooklyn.READ MORE: Third Stimulus Check: When Will Your $1,400 Economic Impact Payment Arrive?
+Police responded to more than a dozen shootings, including the murder of a 17-year-old boy in Canarsie, Brooklyn.READ MORE: 3 People Hurt In Overnight Fire On Upper East Side

-Bryan Sanon was one of 10 people shot during a 24-hour timespan over the weekend.
-His family said he left with a group of friends early Saturday morning to go on a walk and was shot and killed just three blocks away from his home.

-CBS2’s Christina Fan spoke with his mother, Juliana Copie Sanon, who still can’t come to terms that her son is gone.
-The harsh reality of his death is slowly sinking in.

-Police said Sanon and two other teenagers were walking near Farragut Road and East 82nd Street early Saturday morning when a gray sedan pulled up, someone jumped out and started shooting.

-One teen was shot in the face, the other in the leg.
-Sanon was killed.READ MORE: Poll Finds New Yorkers Don't Think Cuomo Should Resign Yet As COVID Vaccine Czar Larry Schwartz Under Fire Over Phone Calls
+As CBS2’s Christina Fan, there are few losses more painful than that of a mother losing her child.
+Even more torturous for Juliana Copie-Sanon is not understanding why.

-“To know that I will never see my baby again, he was just a baby, 17,” Copie Sanon said.
+“To know that I will never see my baby again.
+He was just a baby,” she said.

-The mother’s heartbreak replayed in the homes of many more families over weekend.
-Between Friday and Sunday, there were at least 13 shootings resulting in 20 victims.
+Bryan Sanon, 17, was on a walk with friends near his Canarsie home Saturday morning when a gunman jumped out a grey sedan and started firing at them near Farragut Road and East 82nd Street.

+One teenager was shot in the face.
+The other in the leg.
+Sanon was killed.

 WATCH: Mayor De Blasio, Public Advocate Williams Discuss Gun Violence Prevention